-Yet despite its somewhat bleak start to 2018, Mothercare is far from failing to match customer demands; it does a lot of things incredibly well.
+Yet despite its somewhat bleak start, Mothercare is far from failing to match customer demands; it does a lot of things incredibly well.
 Over the last few years, it’s openly sought to deliver more of an experience to shoppers than simply just offering relevant products by establishing cafés, soft-play areas and even children’s hairdressers in store.
 Meanwhile, Mothercare staff are tooled up with tablets to give any information customers might need.

 However, Mothercare often remains the place where parents head to research and not buy.
 There’s a range of factors at work here, from simple price to stock availability; some of these are conscious decisions by customers, but sadly, others are often decided for them based on their in-store experience on a given day.